WF in the Netherlands

 In the same way, I digitised ancestries of other foreign Icelandic horses in the Netherlands.
 I often would send them to both Hallveig and the registrar in the horse´s country of origin, so we could work simultaneously and help each other.
 Again, once the horse requested was in WF, I could go ahead with the basic registration of offspring.

 All new FEIF IDs were sent to KWPN to be registered in the registration program, so official papers printed would show the FEIF ID indicating the horse was in WF.
-Once the majority of imports had been processed, I moved to the card files of their offspring, add information to WF, and look at the back of their card files to register their offspring, etc. This was repeated until all card files had been handled individually, all data had been supplemented, and I had reached the year 1998.
+Once the majority of imports had been processed, I would move to the card files of their offspring, add information to WF, and look at the back of their card files to register their offspring, etc. This was repeated until all card files had been handled individually, all data had been supplemented, and I had reached the year 1998.

 First NSIJP show, 15-09-1959.